mariamills/Soccer-Club/README.md

 # Youth Soccer-Club
-An early project to advance my knowledge of HTML, CSS, and JavaScript as well as Bootstrap 5, this website was designed for a fictional Youth Soccer Club.
+An early project to advance my knowledge of HTML, CSS, and JavaScript as well as Bootstrap 5, this is a front-end responsive website that was designed for a fictional Youth Soccer Club.

 Bootstrap 5 is a popular HTML, CSS, and JavaScript framework for creating responsive, mobile-first websites